chelsea-liddy/me-made-dev-academy/README.md

-# Boilerplate: React with Webpack
+# Me Made

+This is my personal project for Dev Academy Bootcamp August/September 2022.

-This is a starter project that uses webpack to transpile and bundle ES6 React code.
+The repository was set up with a starter template that uses webpack to transpile and bundle ES6 React code.

 ## Setup